DHS Hurricane 3 Provincial (No. 22 Blue Sponge)

 This is a rubber for players who prefer attacking over control or passive play.
 It’s a loop machine, giving a consistent spin every time, which boosts confidence in drives, loops, and counter loops.

-The only disadvantage is the greater force and long swing required for looping backspin compared to orange sponge, which is better for looping backspin and overall near-table play.
+The only disadvantage is the greater force and long swing required for looping backspin compared to Orange sponge, which is better for looping backspin and overall near-table play.
 Blue sponge, a slightly harder sponge, unleashes power when far from the table or for loop kills.

 The thickness and hardness of the sponge also impact performance.
 A thicker sponge provides more speed but is harder to use.
 A thinner sponge offers more control but requires more strokes to win a point.